xvitaly/srcrepair/docs/source/config-editor.rst

 Creating new configs
 ==========================================

-  1. Press **Create a new config** button on the main toolbar.
+  1. Click the **Create a new config** button on the main toolbar.
-  2. Edit config as described in :ref:`working with config editor <editor-working>`.
+  2. Edit the config file as described in the :ref:`working with config editor <editor-working>` section.
-  3. Press **Save config** button on the main toolbar to save changes in config file.
-If it was a new file, save as dialog will be shown.
-Extension is not required.
+  3. Click the **Save config** button on the main toolbar to save it to disk.
+If it was a new file, a save dialog will appear.
+The file extension is optional and will be added automatically.

 .. index:: loading config file
 .. _editor-loadcfg: